 Landowners with damage caused by beavers may take up to 8 per season without a permit from December 1 through March 20 provided they report their catch by April 1.
 Beavers may not be taken at any other time.
 More than 8 may be taken with a permit from the Division.
 Beaver hides and the meat of lawfully taken beaver harvested anywhere within or outside of Delaware may be sold.

 It is unlawful to kill a red fox that is being pursued by dogs.
-During any deer firearms season, it will be unlawful to hunt red fox with any firearm that is not also legal for deer hunting.
+During any deer firearms season, it will be unlawful to hunt red fox with any firearm that is not also legal for deer hunting except red fox may never be harvested with a straight-walled pistol-caliber rifle or handgun.
 It is unlawful to hunt red fox with the aid of a light.

 The collateral take of gray fox shall not be unlawful south of the Chesapeake and Delaware Canal during the established hunting and trapping seasons for red fox.
 No take is permitted north of the canal.
 Anyone that shoots or traps a gray fox must report the take to the Division within 7 days of the harvest by calling (302) 735-3600.

 Anyone that traps a nutria must report the harvest by contacting the Division of Fish & Wildlife at (302) 735-3600 by the close of business on the day following the harvest.
 Harvest reports are an important way for Division biologists to track nutria distribution and abundance across the state.
 Captured nutria may not be released back into the wild alive and must be killed.
 Hides of nutria legally taken may be sold.